tdlm/redis-notes/01-General/cody-meetings-tracker.md

 - **From:** 2025-11-18
 - **Summary:** Finished using slugs instead of names for filtering categories on the Tutorials Search page for cleaner URLs.

+### ✅ Fix LangCache Calculator Bug

+- **Completed:** Recent
+- **Summary:** Solved LangCache Calculator bug where null values were being passed, causing "Email results" functionality to fail for some users (particularly in Chrome with ad blockers).
+- **Notes:**
+  - Issue was browser-specific, worked in Safari but failed in Chrome
+  - Suspected Chrome ad blockers were interfering
+  - Fixed and tested successfully
+  - Reported by Keith Nyberg, tested by Katie Dunn and others

 ---

 ## Notes

 - Cody suggested Obsidian for note management (2025-11-18)
 - Tool supports React plugins, markdown-based, integrates well with AI tools
+- Haven't tried Obsidian yet but will
 - Both using Granola tool extensively for meeting productivity (2025-09-29)
 - Future hiring: Engineering manager/conversion rate optimization specialist (2025-10-07)